ojeh-a/alx-low_level_programming/0x1E-search_algorithms/README.md

 	It works by first checking all items until an itme is found that is larger than the search key.
 To find the exact position of the search key in the list a linear search is performed on the sublist.
+- Interpolation search
+	Interpolation search is an algorithm for searching for key in an array that has been ordered by numerical values assigned to the keys (key values).